 The social media is abound with articles and posts on the extent of pollution, the reasons for it and the dangers it is causing.
 The public pressure is mounting and it is not going to be long before the governments at the state and national level are forced into action.
 But protesting is only part of the solution.
 At the end of the day, we are suffering at this moment.
 The situation is like smoking 30 cigarettes a day inside a gas chamber!
 It is going to take at least a few weeks before the situation is contained.
 What can we do till this time?
 Here are something things I highly recommend if you are living in Delhi RIGHT NOW to tackle the air pollution.

-The bigger picture: What a community/government can do to clean things up
+The big picture: What your community can do to fight air pollution

 In the immediate future, the government and local RWA (Resident Welfare Association) need to come up with a solution to dispel the smog that is already present in the city.
 The government has already woken up, and has suggested a range of emergency measures to prevent further pollution.
 Apart from shutting down schools, the government has banned all construction work in the city and the Badarpur thermal plant will also be closed for 10 days.